 Why not consider monogrammed towels (Christy’s England are a big recommendation from me when it comes to towels) and cosy flannel robes hanging on the back of the door.
 I also like to add plants around the room but make sure you check the type of plants that need low light requirements such as aloe vera, bamboo, peace lily and ferns.
 Finally, chose the most stylish soap dispenser, toothbrush holder and bath rack you can find.
 There’s no point having a beautiful bathroom with your toothbrush stored in your old university mug.

-Would you consider any of these point for your own bathroom?
+Would you consider any of these point for your own bathroom to create a spa experience at home?
 I love the idea of a statement wall of some kind.
 Let me know your thoughts.